-Consult Manager is the actor that performs the following actions and related tasks:
+Consult Manager is the participant that performs the following actions and related tasks:

-Analyzing any alarm situations and deciding how to manage them – tasks ANALYSIS AND REQUEST VISIT and ANALYSIS AND CHANGE PROTOCOL;
+Analyzing any alarm situations and deciding how to manage them – tasks ANALYSIS AND REQUEST VISIT, ANALYSIS AND CHANGE PROTOCOL, ANALYSIS AND CLINICAL ACTIONS AND ANALYSIS AND NO ACTIONS;

 If a specialist visit is needed, producing an eReferral Document and creating the related eReferral Workflow Document – task ANALYSIS AND REQUEST VISIT;

-After receive the Clinical Report by the specialist as the end of the eReferral process, checking the visit’s outcomes and confirming the telemonitoring protocol – task VISIT RESULT;
+After receive the Clinical Report of the visit by the specialist as the end of the eReferral process, checking the visit’s outcomes and confirming the telemonitoring protocol – task VISIT RESULT;

 If a change of protocol is decided, updating the Telemonitoring Protocol Document – task ANALYSIS AND CHANGE PROTOCOL;

+If clinical actions are decided (e.g. change therapy) – task ANALYSIS AND CLINICAL ACTIONS;

-If no actions is decided, updating the Telemonitoring Protocol Document – task ANALYSIS AND NO ACTIONS.
+If no actions is decided – task ANALYSIS AND NO ACTIONS.

-Table X.3-1 describes these Workflow Actors.
+Table X.3-1 describes these Workflow Participants.

-Table X.3-1: Workflow Actors
+Table X.3-1: Workflow Participants